ColonolNutty/Sims4CommunityLibrary/README.md

     - Ocean
     - Objects (Sims, Furniture, etc.)
   - Custom Interactions
-    - Create interactions to perform custom functionality
+    - Create interactions the run Python code in their backends
     - Interaction Types:
+      - CommonInteraction - Inherit from this to hook into an interaction and add python functionality to its functions
       - Immediate Super Interaction - An interaction that doesn't require a target to perform.
 It is started immediately and without an animation.
-      - Super Interaction - Like the Immediate Super interaction but these require a target to perform. (sim_Chat is one example of a Super Interaction)
+      - Super Interaction - Like the Immediate Super interaction but these require a target to perform. (sim_chat is one example of a Super Interaction)
       - Mixer Interaction - Use this for custom Mixer interactions.
       - Social Mixer Interaction - Use this for custom Social Mixer interactions.
       - Terrain Interaction - Use for interactions that appear when clicking on the ground.